anildemirel/anildemirel.github.io/markdown/index.md

 ---
-title: Blog of Anıl Demirel
-...

 <p align=center> ![](assets/logo.png) </p>

 Hi there!

 I am Anıl Demirel.
+I graduated from the Mathematics Department at [Bilgi University](https://www.bilgi.edu.tr/en/academic/faculty-of-engineering-and-natural-sciences/mathematics/), where I gained a solid foundation in abstract mathematics, including set theory, analysis, and abstract algebra.
+I am currently pursuing a master's degree at [Galatasaray University](https://gsu.edu.tr/en) and I am a novice coder.
+I work as a Business Intelligence and Data Analytics Consultant at [PepsiCo](https://www.pepsico.com.tr/en/pepsico-home
-An ex-mathematician and a neophyte coder.
-You can reach me via email: _anildemirel at yahoo docom_.
+).
+You can reach me via email: _anildemirel@yahoo.com_.
 I am also on [linkedin](https://www.linkedin.com/in/anildemirel/).

+* M.S., University of Galatasaray, Information Technology
+* B.S. , University of Bilgi, Mathematics

 This is my blog: